17 CRM Automation Examples & 5 Best Practices You Can Emulate

 Time to setup: 30 minutes – 2 hours

-Tools & integration: Works with Nutshell forms, Zapier for third-party integrations, or native connectors to your web platform
+Tools & integration: Works with Nutshell forms, Zapier for third-party integrations, or native connectors to your web platform2.
+Marketing-to-sales lead handoff

 Best for: Companies with distinct marketing and sales teams where lead quality and timing make or break conversions